dedis/cothority/skipchain/README.md

 underlying data-structure for storing blocks.
 - [caypso](../calypso) - a fully decentralized framework for auditable access control on protected resources.
-- [eventlog](../eventlog) - an auditable and secure logging service for byzcoin
+- [eventlog](../eventlog) - an auditable and secure logging service for byzcoin.
 - [RandHound](https://github.com/dedis/paper_17_randomness) - a service that produce
-verifiable random numbers and store them on a blockchain for later proofs
+verifiable random numbers and store them on a blockchain for later proofs.

 ## Overview of implementation

-### Networking transaction
+### Networking transactions

 The skipchain itself is held by one or more conodes.
 Clients can connect to the leader and propose new blocks.
 Every time a new block is received, the leader